 Events are a good way to generate leads in B2B marketing.
 If you’re hosting or attending conferences and business-to-business events, let your audience know about them!

-You’ll generate interest in the event which can result in more signups, ticket sales or booth visits.
-Here’s how to do it:
+When you send emails, you generate interest in the event, which can result in more signups, ticket sales or booth visits.

 "We need your opinion!"